seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   FILL and not from today:** on a waiting row the anchor is a price the market has not reached, so the number answers «once filled here, what are the chances inside the week», and discounting it by the wait mixes two horizons into a figure nothing here measures.
-- **A coin whose own-trend side is refused at its anchor for a DISTANCE is a `СОЗРЕВАЕТ` candidate, and its trigger is COMPUTED.** Two refusals are distances, because each lifts at a
+- **A coin whose own-trend side is refused at its anchor for a DISTANCE carries its activating price in the `В тренде, входа сегодня нет` line** (§2), computed.
+Two refusals are distances, because each lifts at a price: the zone fails the seven-day reachability test — the price is the zone's near edge; or the coin's own week is stressed at its zone and cools at a computed price — the price is its cool-off entry (below). **The money test is not one of them:** an own-trend stop sits a fixed number of the coin's own day-sigmas from its zone (above), so no deeper entry changes it, and a coin that fails it is refused on its volatility, by name.
+A refusal by the coin's own regime or by a catalyst is a DIRECTION and produces no price.
-  price: the zone fails the seven-day reachability test and passes the fourteen-day one — the trigger is the zone's near edge; or the coin's own week is stressed at its zone and cools at a computed price — the trigger is its cool-off entry (below). **The money test is not one of them:** an own-trend stop sits a fixed number of the coin's own day-sigmas from its zone (above), so no deeper entry changes it, and a coin that fails it is refused on its volatility, by name.
-A refusal by the coin's own regime, by market stress or by a catalyst is a DIRECTION and produces no item. **That price is what must happen** (§2): the item carries it with the zone, the invalidation and the target it would create, and the chance of the zone being reached inside the horizon is its first printed number and its ranking key, so the three items printed are the three most likely to arrive.
-No threshold is added; the `gap` rule above still withdraws. **Measured 04.09:** twenty-two coins were refused at the anchor and the section printed «Нет достойных кандидатов.» for the third run running, over candidates the same run had filed in its own appendix.
+- **A dated event inside the holding window that names a side makes its coin a `СОЗРЕВАЕТ` candidate on that side, and the price is COMPUTED, never chosen** (§2, §6).
+The event nominates the coin and the side; geometry decides, and nothing is relaxed (map inv.
+31). **A list coin** takes the anchor this section already cuts on that side — pullback, cool-off, retest, or `P_trend` (below) where its own regime does not yet read the event's side — and every gate is re-run AT that anchor under the waiting-row rule below, the coin's own regime first. **A book coin** has no structural row and takes §3B's construction on its frozen `x` row: a long becomes a trade where price sits in the lower third of its day, `low + 0.35 × (high − low)`; a short where it sits in the upper third, `low + 0.65 × (high − low)`, and only on a falling day — §3B's short condition, unchanged; stop and target are cut there exactly as §3B cuts them, `INV_FLOOR_SD` floor included, and the item prints `ВНЕ СПИСКА · ПОВЫШЕННЫЙ РИСК` and no probability, as every outside-list row does. **A coin that is a row at the freeze — table or `ТОП-3` — is a row, not an item**, and its event names itself in `Почему`.
+An item's zone passes the one-sigma test over seven days (above) — for a book coin with `σ_day` from §3B's range identity — and one that fails it, or a coin at which no price passes, prints in `# КАТАЛИЗАТОРЫ` with its price and distance or with its side and no price (§2). **No figure the event carries — the size of an unlock, the value of a launch — moves a level:** the event says where to look and which way, and nothing else.
 - **A waiting row is a price at which the coin BECOMES a trade, so every gate is re-run AT its anchor — the coin's own regime first.** This binds a `ЖДАТЬ` row and a `СОЗРЕВАЕТ` trigger alike.
 The regime moves with the price exactly as the ratio does: a rally into a short trigger